Municipal Securities

 • Selling concession is always the largest spread component.
 Total takedown = underwriting fee + selling concession (excludes the management fee).
 A non-member dealer earns only the reallowance.

-Memory Aid: GO vs. Revenue Pledge and Order Priority
+What Is the Memory Aid for GO vs. Revenue Pledge and Order Priority?

 • Gross = bondholders Go first.
-Net = bondholders are Next (after O&M).
+Net = bondholders are Next (after operations and maintenance); net is the default.

-• "Please Get Dessert Made" = Pre-sale, Group, Designated, Member (highest to lowest order priority).
+• "Please Get Dessert Made" = Pre-sale, Group, Designated, Member (conventional; only customer-over-member is fixed by rule).

 • The legal opinion covers legality and tax status only, NOT creditworthiness.
 Ex-legal bonds trade but are less marketable.